TTM Technologies (NASDAQ:TTMI) Updates Q2 2022 Earnings Guidance

-TTM Technologies (NASDAQ:TTMI – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.30-$0.36 for the period, compared to the consensus earnings per share estimate of $0.30.
+TTM Technologies (NASDAQ:TTMI – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $0.30-$0.36 for the period, compared to the consensus EPS estimate of $0.30.
 The company issued revenue guidance of $580.00 million-$620.00 million, compared to the consensus revenue estimate of $584.24 million.

-Several brokerages recently issued reports on TTMI.
-Truist Financial downgraded shares of TTM Technologies from a buy rating to a hold rating and reduced their price objective for the company from $16.00 to $14.00 in a research note on Thursday, February 10th.
-StockNews.com raised shares of TTM Technologies from a hold rating to a buy rating in a research note on Wednesday, May 4th.
-TheStreet raised shares of TTM Technologies from a c rating to a b- rating in a research note on Thursday, March 24th.
-Finally, Zacks Investment Research raised shares of TTM Technologies from a sell rating to a hold rating in a research note on Wednesday, May 4th.
-Two analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $15.33.
+Several brokerages have recently weighed in on TTMI.
+Zacks Investment Research raised TTM Technologies from a sell rating to a hold rating in a report on Wednesday, May 4th.
+TheStreet upgraded TTM Technologies from a c rating to a b- rating in a research note on Thursday, March 24th.
+StockNews.com raised TTM Technologies from a hold rating to a buy rating in a research report on Wednesday, May 4th.
+Finally, Truist Financial lowered TTM Technologies from a buy rating to a hold rating and lowered their target price for the stock from $16.00 to $14.00 in a research report on Thursday, February 10th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $15.33.

-Several hedge funds have recently modified their holdings of TTMI.
-Norges Bank purchased a new position in shares of TTM Technologies in the 4th quarter valued at $6,857,000.
-Morgan Stanley raised its stake in shares of TTM Technologies by 41.0% in the 2nd quarter.
-Morgan Stanley now owns 994,204 shares of the technology company’s stock valued at $14,219,000 after acquiring an additional 289,089 shares during the period.
-State Street Corp raised its stake in shares of TTM Technologies by 5.3% in the 4th quarter.
-State Street Corp now owns 3,732,043 shares of the technology company’s stock valued at $55,607,000 after acquiring an additional 188,161 shares during the period.
-Goldman Sachs Group Inc. raised its stake in shares of TTM Technologies by 5.3% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 2,897,487 shares of the technology company’s stock valued at $43,172,000 after acquiring an additional 147,097 shares during the period.
-Finally, BlackRock Inc. grew its holdings in TTM Technologies by 0.3% during the 4th quarter.
-BlackRock Inc. now owns 16,638,479 shares of the technology company’s stock valued at $247,912,000 after purchasing an additional 46,855 shares in the last quarter.
-99.08% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Royal Bank of Canada increased its holdings in shares of TTM Technologies by 365.7% during the 2nd quarter.
+Royal Bank of Canada now owns 9,169 shares of the technology company’s stock worth $131,000 after acquiring an additional 7,200 shares during the last quarter.
+Morgan Stanley raised its position in TTM Technologies by 41.0% in the second quarter.
+Morgan Stanley now owns 994,204 shares of the technology company’s stock valued at $14,219,000 after purchasing an additional 289,089 shares during the last quarter.
+LPL Financial LLC grew its stake in TTM Technologies by 40.9% during the third quarter.
+LPL Financial LLC now owns 29,899 shares of the technology company’s stock worth $376,000 after purchasing an additional 8,685 shares during the period.
+Jane Street Group LLC acquired a new stake in TTM Technologies in the third quarter valued at approximately $371,000.
+Finally, Janus Henderson Group PLC bought a new stake in TTM Technologies during the third quarter worth $129,000.
+99.08% of the stock is owned by institutional investors.

 About TTM Technologies (Get Rating)